mcosovic/JuliaGrid.jl/README.md

 JuliaGrid is an open-source and easy-to-use simulation tool and solver developed for researchers and educators.
 It is available as a Julia package, and its source code is released under the MIT License.
 JuliaGrid primarily focuses on steady-state power system analyses, providing a versatile set of algorithms while also allowing for easy manipulation of both the power system configuration and the analyses involved.

-We have tested and verified simulation tool using different scenarios to the best of our ability.
-As a user of this simulation tool, you can help us to improve future versions, we highly appreciate your feedback about any errors, inaccuracies, and bugs.
-For more information, please visit [documentation][documentation] site.
+We have rigorously tested and validated our simulation tool across various scenarios to the best of our abilities.
+Your feedback on errors, inaccuracies, or bugs as a user would be highly appreciated and can help improve future versions.
+For more details, visit our [documentation][documentation] site.

 ---